syncfusion-content/maui-docs/MAUI/Shimmer/custom-view.md

 ## Shimmer view

-You can customize the `ShimmerView` using the `CustomView` property of `SfShimmer`, and also you can change the shape of the shimmer wave using the property `ShapeType`.
+`ShimmerView` can be used to customize the custom view with different shape by using `ShapeType`.
+The `ShimmerView` is available in three different shape types such as Circle, Rectangle, and RoundedRectangle.
+By default, the shape type is `Rectangle`.

 {% tabs %}